mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 <p class="description">Trap focus within a DOM node.</p>

+> ⚠️ The component is experimental and unstable.

 `TrapFocus` is a utility component that manages focus for its descendants.
 This is useful when implementing overlays such as modal dialogs, which should not allow focus to escape while open.